-National 4 - Learners must pass the assessments on the information stated above in addition to the Added Value assignment.
-These three units are internally assessed on a pass/fail basis and there is no final exam.
+National 4 - The learner must pass the assessments on the information stated above in addition to the Added Value assignment.
+These units are internally assessed on a pass/fail basis and there is no final exam.
+National 5 - The learner must pass the assessments on the information stated above in addition to the Added Value assignment.
+These units are internally assessed on a pass/fail basis and there is no final exam.